Skip to main content

 Quick intervention: Staying functional in meetings

-- Name the real emotion: anxious, embarrassed, excited?
+1. Name the real emotion: anxious, embarrassed, excited?
+(They feel similar which is annoying)

-- Shift the mindset: from "everyone's judging me" to "I have info they need."
+2. Shift the mindset: from "everyone's judging me" to "I have info they need."
+Sounds cheesy.
+Is cheesy.
+Also works.

-- Ground your body: slow breath, steady voice.
+5. Ground your body: slow breath, steady voice, pretend you're explaining something to a friend

 You don't need to crush your nerves.
-You just need enough calm to get the words out in the right order.
-If presentation anxiety is your main struggle, explore specific techniques for staying calm under pressure that actually work in high-stakes moments.
+Just need enough calm to get words out in mostly the right order.
+If presentation anxiety is your main thing, there are specific techniques for high-stakes moments that work better than "picture everyone naked" or whatever they told you in seventh grade.

 Why Usual Workplace Anxiety Advice Doesn't Stick